MeldrumJon/Quiet-Pomodoro-Timer/README.md

 # Visual-Timer

-A quiet timer: flashes a bright LED when the timer expires instead of ringing or vibrating.
+Shows timer progress on screen.
+Flashes a bright LED when the timer expires instead of ringing or vibrating.
 Time can be set in 1 minute increments between 0 and 60 minutes.

 ![Setting the time on the Visual Timer](../assets/Image.jpg?raw=true)